mmmirrra/mmmirrra.github.io/_posts/2024-05-07-Java-constructor.markdown

 - The constructor name is the same as the class name
 - Cannot specify a return type
 - Multiple constructors can be defined in one class (constructor Overloading)
-  - Separated by number of parameters and data types of parameters
+  - Separated by number of parameter and data type of parameter
 - Access modifiers are usually `public`

 - Example